foremast/foremast/README.rst

 pipeline.json
 ~~~~~~~~~~~~~

-``pipeline.json``, will be needed in some direct of your application.
-We use the
-``runway`` directory.
-We have a lot of defaults in place for ``pipeline.json``,
+:doc:`pipeline.json`, will be needed for each application.
+We have a lot of defaults
-take a look at the docs for all options.
+ in place for ``pipeline.json``, take a look at the :doc:`pipeline_json` docs for all options.

 Minimum
 ^^^^^^^